isc-projects/bind9/doc/notes/notes-current.rst

   10 to 100 to accomodate for some browsers that send more that 10 headers by default. :gl:`#3670`

 - Copy TLS identifier when setting up primaries for catalog member zones. :gl:`#3638`

+- Fix an assertion failure in the statschannel caused by reading from the HTTP connection closed prematurely (connection error, shutdown). :gl:`#3693`

 Known Issues
 ~~~~~~~~~~~~